Camille Cosby Divorce Rumors Won’t Go Away As Husband’s Sentencing Looms

 With a month and a half having passed since Bill Cosby’s sexual assault conviction, rumors of his wife, Camille Cosby, divorcing him after over five decades of marriage have swirled once again, with a report alleging that Camille has left her husband “literally home alone.”

-In a report published Wednesday, Radar Online cited a source supposedly familiar with the Cosby family’s situation, writing that Bill and Camille Cosby are headed quickly toward a “blockbuster” divorce and claiming that Camille left the Cosby mansion in Pennsylvania, with both Bill and Camille allegedly living “separate lives.”
+In a report published Wednesday, Radar Online cited a source supposedly familiar with the Cosby family’s situation, writing that Bill and Camille Cosby are headed quickly toward a “blockbuster” divorce, and claiming that Camille left the Cosby mansion in Pennsylvania, with both Bill and Camille allegedly living “separate lives.”

-Radar Online also claimed to have looked into the situation, as the gossip publication wrote that Camille took the Cosby family’s chef, house manager, drivers, and the couple’s three surviving children, and “sequestered” herself in the couple’s Shelburne Falls, Massachusetts, residence, about 250 miles away from the Pennsylvania home.
+Radar Online also claimed to have looked into the situation, as the gossip publication wrote that Camille took the Cosby family’s chef, house manager, drivers, and the couple’s three surviving children, and “sequestered” herself in the couple’s Shelburne Falls, Massachusetts residence, about 250 miles away from the Pennsylvania home.
 The report also alleged that the Cosbys’ children have not visited their father in months.

 “They’ve been fighting and arguing since the verdict,” Radar Online’s source claimed.